How To Paint Fabric With Chalk Paint

 It doesn’t take much buffing and you can apply a second coat if you feel the first layer didn’t apply evenly.

 I kept this chair for my own home and it gets a lot of use.
+The finished texture feels a lot like leather.
+It is smooth to touch and slick; not rough at all.

 Check out another painted fabric chair makeover here.

-Finished MCM chair makeover with chalk paint.
+Closeup of finished MCM chair makeover with chalk paint

 My kids were skeptical of the idea of painting our chair and felt the fabric in the middle of the process.